Rynchodon/ARMS/Player Readme.txt

-To reset a value to its default, simply delete it. bAllowAutopilot - this mod can control the movement of grids bAllowRadar - radar can be used to detect grids, otherwise functions as a beacon bAllowTurretControl - enables Smart Turret Control (after testing is finished) bTestingTurretControl - enables Smart Turret Control (while in testing stage) fDefaultSpeed - the desired minimum speed, when not using V fMaxSpeed - the maximum speed Autopilot is allowed to fly at
+To reset a value to its default, simply delete it. bAllowAutopilot - this mod can control the movement of grids bAllowRadar - radar can be used to detect grids, otherwise functions as a beacon bAllowTurretControl - enables Smart Turret Control fDefaultSpeed - the desired minimum speed, when not using V fMaxSpeed - the maximum speed Autopilot is allowed to fly at